jbrisbin/riak-rabbitmq-commit-hooks/README.md

     ln -s $BUILD_DIR/deps/amqp_client amqp_client-2.4.1
     ln -s $BUILD_DIR/deps/rabbit_common rabbit_common-2.4.1

-This should expose the module and the right dependencies to your Riak server so that your postcommit hook will actually work.
+Either of these install methods should expose the module and the right dependencies to your Riak server.

 ### Configuration